cdglabs/apparatus/readme.md

 First run `npm install`, which will install all the dependencies for building Apparatus.

-Then run `npm run dev`, which starts up a webpack dev server.
+Then run `npm run start`, which starts up a webpack dev server.
 This will watch for changes to `src/` and `style/`, compile them automatically, and host the resulting app at http://localhost:8080.
 Even better, http://localhost:8080/webpack-dev-server will automatically reload your browser when files change and keep you informed of the build status along the way.

 To build a static version of Apparatus, run `npm run build`.
 This will compile the coffeescript files in `src/` into `dist/apparatus.js` and the stylus files in `style/` into `dist/apparatus.css`.
 Now you can open `index.html` in a browser to run the Apparatus editor.

+(If you ever want compiled JS/CSS really fast, you can run `npm run build-dev`.
+Compilation will be much faster, though the output will not be as optimized.)

 You can run `npm run test` to run all the tests in `test/`.